bigbluebutton/bigbluebutton.github.io/_posts/2018-06-22-greenlight-v2.md

 However, Greenlight does allow administrators to seed accounts.
 In theory, you could seed new accounts based off the data in your existing Greenlight database, but some data may be lost.

-# GreenLight without Docker
+# Greenlight without Docker

-You can run GreenLight outside of Docker, which also makes it easy to customize GreenLight (such as changing the landing page).
+You can run Greenlight outside of Docker, which also makes it easy to customize GreenLight (such as changing the landing page).

-## Running GreenLight as a Rails application
+## Running Greenlight as a Rails application

 To run Greenlight without Docker requires having server with ruby on rails installed, checking out the source code, and running GreenLight at the command line as a rails application.
 We recommend using a [GitHub](https://github.com/) account to checkout the source for GreenLight.